St Pancras International

 Security Screening and Immigration

 Next up is the usual airport style security checks of baggage.
-X-Ray for your bags and metal detector check for you.
 Very similar to standard airport security but without the checks on liquids.
 Probably best not to try and balance that cup of coffee though…

 After that you will go through British and then French passport checks which seems a little odd if you’re in London but it means there are no more checks and you walk straight off the train in Paris.

 This is in the process of changing following the withdrawal of the UK from the European Union.
 You are advised to check the Eurostar website for any changes that happens following final negotiations due for the end of 2020.
 There is some basic information on the Eurostar site here.

 Once you’ve cleared the check in process you are guided to the waiting area (or lounge if you have a business class ticket) to wait for your train to be called.
 The waiting area has further shops so you can buy refreshments, magazines etc. for the journey.
 Departure boards will tell you when your train is ready to board.
 You can’t board the train as doors prevent access to the departure platforms until the train is ready to leave.
 Just like flying.